SA Science Excellence + Innovation Awards

 The University of Adelaide values teaching excellence and celebrates the success of our educators who have been presented with awards from organisations and institutions external to the University.

 The SA Science Excellence and Innovation Awards showcases the critical importance of science, research and innovation to the development of industry and society as a whole.
 There are a number of award categories, some of which focus on research and some on teaching.

 Here we recognise staff who have been acknowledged in the learning and teaching category - STEMM Educator of the Year - University or Registered Training Organisation.

-Congratulations to the 2023 STEMM Educator of the Year (University or Registered Training Organisation) finalists.
+Congratulations to the winner of the 2023 STEMM Educator of the Year (University or Registered Training Organisation) - Ms Jill Bauer.

 With a diverse 25-year career in the wine industry, Ms Jill Bauer brings a passion for wine science and building community and culture to her teaching.
 Her innovative approaches combine contemporary teaching and technologies, including equipment and software new to the Australian wine landscape.
 Ms Bauer thrives on catalysing connections between students and industry, and initiated the Vintage Conversations series, which invites professionals to share their stories on career pathways, mentors, and exposing gender biases.

 Ms Bauer creates a positive learning environment where students of all backgrounds are challenged to succeed.
 She created a series of videos, transcribed into Mandarin, to level the playing field for students without experience in a semi-industrial setting, which have resulted in improved student confidence, and were invaluable when remote teaching was introduced.

 Congratulations also to 2023 finalists Dr Viythia Katharesan and Associate Professor Adam Montagu!

 2022 - Dr Richard Lilly.
 STEMM Educator of the Year.